-When you are ready to discuss the possibility of having your mitral valve surgery with Dr. Adams or one of our other surgeons at Mount Sinai please call us at 212-659-6820 to schedule a consultation.
+When you are ready to discuss the possibility of having your mitral valve surgery with Dr. Adams or one of our other surgeons at Mount Sinai please call us at 866-288-6213 to schedule a consultation.
 Prior to meeting with Dr. Adams, it is important that we have copies of your most recent echocardiogram including the CD and a hard copy report of the findings.
 If you have had a cardiac catheterization we need the CD and hard copy report of those findings as well.
 The nurse practitioners review the consultation charts 1-2 days before the consultation date and it is important that we have those materials in advance in order to stay on schedule for your consultation.

-After you have met with Dr. Adams and if you are ready to schedule surgery, you will meet with his receptionist who will schedule a surgical date for you.
-Then you will meet with our admissions coordinator, Terry King, who will schedule you for preadmission testing.
+After you have met with Dr. Adams, and if you are ready to schedule surgery, you will meet with his receptionist who will schedule a surgical date for you.
+After your visit, one of our admissions coordinators will schedule you for pre-admission testing.
 Most of our patients are admitted to the hospital the morning of surgery, and so pre-admission testing is done a week or two before the actual surgery and does not require an overnight stay.
-Terry will also give you other information, any medication restrictions that you might have before surgery as well as information about local hotels to stay in if that is something that might be necessary for you or family members the night before surgery.
+Our admissions coordinators will also give you other information, any medication restrictions that you might have before surgery as well as information about local hotels to stay in if that is something that might be necessary for you or family members the night before surgery.